 Below you can find pictures of early lightbulb bases.
 Hover your mouse over an image and a small description should pop up.

 Note that there are a lot of other early base types.
 But they are so scarce, that they are virtually impossible to find, unless you go to a museum.

 In the world of collectible lightbulbs, rare bulbs are those that are well known and that were produced in very small numbers.
 Most people think that just because they found a bulb that was produced in a small number, it is worth a lot.
 This is not true if the bulb in question was insignificant in the evolution of lighting history, and even more untrue if the bulb is not antique.

 The bulbs pictured below are the top 2 most common antique lightbulbs.
 Hover over the images to see a description.
-Bulbs like these in good working condition usually sell for $5-$15 each, but are worthless in non-working condition.
+Bulbs like these in good working condition usually sell for $5-$15 each, but are usually worthless in non-working condition.